lowRISC/opentitan/util/ipgen/README.md

   The optional version segment is retained.
   Use this function on the `name` of all FuseSoC cores which contain sources generated from templates and which export symbols into the global namespace.

-### Templating FuseSoC core files
+## Templating FuseSoC core files (`.core` files)

 FuseSoC core files can be templated just like any other file.

+The following rules should be applied when creating IP templates of FuseSoC `.core` files:

+* Use instance-specific names for all FuseSoC cores which reference templated source files (e.g. SystemVerilog files).
+* Use an instance-specific name for the top-level FuseSoC core at a minimum.
+* If a FuseSoC core with an instance-specific name exposes a well-defined public interface (see below), add a `provides: lowrisc:ip_interfaces:<name>` line to the core file to allow other cores to refer to it without knowing the actual core name.

+### `instance_vlnv()` template function

-Especially handy is the `instance_vlnv()` template function, which transforms a placeholder VLNV (a string in the form `vendor:library:name:version`) into a instance-specific one.
+The ipgen tool defines a handy helper template function `instance_vlnv()`, which transforms a placeholder VLNV (a string in the form `vendor:library:name:version`) into a instance-specific one.

-For example, a `rv_plic.core.tpl` file could look like this:
+For example, a `rv_plic.core.tpl` file could use the `instance_vlnv()` function like this:

 ```yaml
 CAPI=2:
 name: ${instance_vlnv("lowrisc:ip:rv_plic")}
 ```

-After processing, the `name` key is set to e.g. `lowrisc:opentitan:top_earlgrey_rv_plic`.
+After processing, the `name` in the rendered output file will be set to `lowrisc:opentitan:top_earlgrey_rv_plic`.

-The following rules should be applied when creating IP templates:

-* Template and use an instance-specific name for all FuseSoC cores which reference templated source files (e.g. SystemVerilog files).
-* Template and use an instance-specific name at least the top-level FuseSoC core.
-* If a FuseSoC core with an instance-specific name exposes a well-defined public interface (see below), add a `provides: lowrisc:ip_interfaces:<name>` line to the core file to allow other cores to refer to it without knowing the actual core name.

-#### Templating core files to uphold the "same name, same interface" principle
+### "same name, same interface" principle

 FuseSoC core files should be written in a way that upholds the principle "same name, same public interface", i.e. if a FuseSoC core has the same name as another one, it must also provide the same public interface.